tacofart8/Scratch/Home.md

 #### Getting Started
+Scratch Blocks is designed to easily install into any web application.
+The blocks are 100% client-side, requiring no support from the server.
+There are no 3rd party dependencies (unless one wants to recompile the core).
+Everything is open source.

 Scratch Blocks is based on Google's [Blockly](https://developers.google.com/blockly) project.
 For a full API reference please see Google's [Custom Blocks](https://developers.google.com/blockly/custom-blocks/overview) documentation.

 #### Installation

+#### Configuration

+---

 #### Building
 Before sharing with users, we recommend that you build and compress Scratch Blocks.
 Building requires [Python 2](https://www.python.org/downloads/) and an internet connection as it uses Google's online [Closure Compiler](https://developers.google.com/closure/compiler/).
 Once you are ready, you can build by running the following in your console: